-Structuralist Functional Social practices of the language Knowledge of elements of the system: phonological units, grammatical units, grammatical operations, and lexical elements.
-Emphasizes the semantic and communicative dimensions and focuses on the specific organization of teaching contents by categories of meaning and function rather than grammatical elements.
-Focuses on the processes in which the social practices of the language are constructed in everyday life by means of interactional exchanges and discussion (negotiation) of meaning in many different contexts.
+Structuralist Functional Social practices of the language Knowledge of the systematic elements: phonologic units, grammatical units, grammatical operations, and lexical elements.
+Emphasizes the semantic and communicative dimensions and focuses on the specific organization of the teaching contents- rather than the grammatical elements- by using meaning and function categories.
+Concentrates on the processes through which social practices of the language are built in everyday life through interactive exchanges and the discussion (negotiation) of meaning in several different contexts.